zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 .. option:: -use-ingress-class-only

+	For kubernetes versions >= 1.18 this flag will be IGNORED.

-	Ignore Ingress resources without the "kubernetes.io/ingress.class" annotation or the "ingressClassName" field in VirtualServer/VirtualServerRoute.
+	Ignore Ingress resources without the "kubernetes.io/ingress.class" annotation.

 .. option:: -v <value>